vignettes/visStatistics.Rmd

 at least 80% of the cells have expected counts greater than 5 and no

-expected count is zero - the function uses Pearson’s
+expected count is smaller than 1, the function uses Pearson’s

 -test